mfaani/mfaani/content/posts/the-different-closure-types-in-Swift.md

 }
 ```

-**uniqueness:** `handler` block is called by the `startFlow` function.
+**Uniqueness:** `handler` block is called by the `startFlow` function.
 Execution of the block is within the function itself.
 It gets called after some asynchronous operation.

 ## The async closure — block is stored.